Manav (robot): Technical specifications

-Manav is 2 feet tall and weights 2 kilograms.
-It has a rechargeable Lithium polymer battery.
-Manav's outer body was designed in A-SET's own 3D printing laboratory and is made of Acrylonitrile butadiene styrene plastic.
+Manav is 2 ft tall and weighs 2 kg.
+It has a rechargeable lithium polymer battery.
+Manav's outer body was designed in A-SET's 3D printing laboratory and is made of acrylonitrile butadiene styrene (ABS) plastic.
 It has a total of 21 degrees of freedom, two of which provide head movement allowing it to nod and look around.
 1 degree of freedom goes to the waist which allows it to articulate the waist movement, allowing for a more human-like movement.
 The Robot is also equipped with Wi-Fi and Bluetooth connectivity.
-It could performs various activities like walking and dancing using human voice commands.
-It uses a Binocular vision processing, giving it the ability to perceive depth and perspective.
+It could perpetrate various activities like walking and dancing using human voice commands.
+It uses binocular vision processing, giving it the ability to perceive depth and perspective.